vuestorefront/storefront-ui/packages/sfui/readme.md

     - `composables` (util functions react specific that helps coding)
     - `shared` (symlinked `shared` directory from `sfui/shared`, used for keeping vanila js utils like e.g `throttle`, `getDate` etc)
     - `utils` (same as `shared` but only for vue, different name because it might be hard to control naming to avoid conflicts)
-- `shared` (files shared across 2 frameworks (vue,react) - they are populated via symlink into `frameworks/vue` and `frameworks/react`, just for one single purpose, so imports later on would match, means during release symlinked shared library can be easily replaced/copied)
 - `styles` (scss files for both `vue` and `react` written with `BEM` methodology, so we would not be desynced with styling in separated frameworks)

 # Generating icons

 Navigate to `root` and run `yarn`, after that please run `yarn generate-icons` for icons to be generated based on whats inside `assets`.

+# Shared

+Files shared across 2 frameworks (vue,react) - they are populated from package `@sfui/shared` into `frameworks/vue` and `frameworks/react`, so we would have one place for common utils, types etc, during release package will be copied into package so it will be able work as standalone package in end-user `node_modules`